Me8mer/NPRG031-Robots/Docs/DOCUMENTATION.md

 > Unity 2022+ • C# • NavMesh • ScriptableObjects • TextMeshPro

-This document explains the structure and logic of the project so engineers (and future-you) can confidently extend or refactor it.
+This document explains the structure and logic of the project.

 - [High-Level Architecture](#high-level-architecture)
 - [Gameplay Flow & Lifecycles](#gameplay-flow--lifecycles)